 Year 7 Admissions

-Simon Langton Grammar School for Boys complies with the Co-ordinated Admission Scheme which is administered by Kent Local Authority .
-Boys are normally admitted at age 11, when they must have gained a selective place through the Kent PESE and named the school on their Kent Secondary Common Application Form, in order to be eligible for admission.
-Details of the Kent PESE are available from the Kent County Council booklet “Admission to Secondary School in Kent 2017”.
-There is no guarantee of a place to applicants who meet the over-subscription criteria.
+Simon Langton Grammar School for Boys complies with the Co-ordinated Admission Scheme which is administered by Kent County Council.
+To be considered for a place at the normal point of entry to the school (Year 7) boys must have gained a selective assessment through the Kent Process for Entry to Secondary Education and named the school on their Kent Secondary Common Application Form.
+Once the school have confirmed that those seeking a place have met the entry requirement to the school, all children who name the school are ranked in accordance with the oversubscription criteria.
+Details of the Kent PESE are available from the Kent County Council booklet “Admission to Secondary School in Kent 2018”.
+There is no guarantee of a place to applicants if the school is oversubscribed.

-The Published Admissions Number (PAN) in Y7 is 120, for all other year groups the PAN remains at 128.
+The Published Admissions Number (PAN) in Y7 is 120.
 The school is currently oversubscribed in all year groups.

 Our Admissions Policy and Oversubscription policy can be found here.